Girls Adventure and Mentorship Group

 New content and difficult concepts are soon approaching, as the youth move towards high school.
 My philosophy as a mentor is to embrace topics as they arise, acknowleding the vilidity of their curiosity and that my perspective is only my own.
 I will also encourage them to seek out more people they trust to learn from a diversity of perspectices.

-There are some topics (like how the body changes in puberty, consent, and boundaries as self-respect) that I will bring up through activities, crafts, and games.
+There are some topics (like how the body changes in puberty, consent, and boundaries as self-respect) that I will bring up through intentionally crafted activities, crafts, and games.
 However, some topics like crushes, kissing, substances, etc, may be disccused if brought up by the girls.
-I am open to understanding any considerations or preferences parents have for their daughters about these topics.
+I am open to understanding any considerations or preferences parents have for their daughters about these topics and more so I can navigate them with this in mind.

 FAQs